BlueDrink9/keeb_snakeskin/README.md

 ### Future feature ideas

-* Quick-tenting mechanism with quick-unfold leg, customisable for mutliple angles and heights. **IN PROGRESS**
 * Unibody case generator, with customisable distances and angles.
 Possibly even a temporary one (sit/clip your regular case into it to make it a unibody board for the couch, then lift them up and use them separately at your desk).